As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

-I’d recommend planning out a rough interrail route that covers the key attractions or activities that you’d like to do but booking ahead is not required.
+I’d recommend planning out a rough route that covers the key attractions or activities you have identified.
+However, I would not recommend booking accommodation ahead of time.

-When choosing a backpack, it’s important to pick something that is comfortable as you could find situations where you’ll be carrying it for long distances.
-In terms of size, you’ll want to look at around 40-60L (assuming that you don’t require camping equipment).
+It’s important to pick something that is comfortable as you could find situations where you’ll be carrying it for long distances.
+In terms of size, you’ll want to look at around 40-60L.

 What to Pack?

 Remember to pack light.
-It’s never hard to find a launderette on your travels and most hostels or hotels will offer this service.
+It’s never hard to find washing facilities on your travels.
+Most hostels or hotels will offer this service for a small fee.

 I’ve put together a full interrail packing list so that you don’t forget anything.